rematch/rematch/plugins/select/README.md

 The default is `createSelector` from `reselect`.
 See [recipes](#Recipes) for other uses.

-#### sliceState:
+#### config.sliceState:

 `sliceState: (rootState, model) => any`

 An option that allows the user to specify how the state will be sliced in the `slice` function.
 The function takes the `rootState` as the first parameter and the `model` corresponding to the selector as the second parameter.
 It should return the desired state slice required by the selector.

 The default is to return the slice of the state that corresponds to the owning model's name, but this assumes the store is a Javascript object.

-Most of the time the default should be used.
-However, there are some cases where one may want to specify the `sliceState` function.
+Most of the time the default should be used, however, there are some cases where one may want to specify the `sliceState` function.
 See [the immutable.js recipe for an example.](#immutablejs)

+### store.select:

+`select( mapSelectToStructure: (select) => object)`

+Using `select` as a function lets you bind your view as a selector itself - preventing un-needed re-renders.

+Creates a [structuredSelector](https://github.com/reduxjs/reselect#createstructuredselectorinputselectors-selectorcreator--createselector) using the selectors you return in `mapSelectToStructure`.

+`select: { [modelName]: { [selectorName]: (state) => any } }`

+`select` also contains all of the selectors from your store models.
+Selectors can be called anywhere and do not have to be called inside another selector.